seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/conditionals6.md

 ### !question

-Write a function called "OR".
+Write a function called "special_or".

-Given 2 boolean expressions, "OR" returns True or False, corresponding to the 'or' operator.
+Given 2 boolean expressions, "special_or" returns True or False, corresponding to the 'or' operator.
 Notes:
 * Do not use the or operator.
 * Use 'not' and 'and' operators instead.

 ```
-output = OR(True, False)
+output = special_or(True, False)
 print(output) # --> True
 ```